Quijaua/Editais/README.md

 # Quijaua - Agenda

-A simple and efficient WordPress plugin that implements the event management
+A simple and efficient WordPress plugin that implements the  management

 ##Features

-1. Shortcode for calendar view with registered events and event registration form.
+1. Shortcode for calendar view with registered editals and edital registration form.

-2. Only moderate events in the admin will be displayed publicly.
+2. Only moderate editals in the admin will be displayed publicly.

-3. Categorization of events
+3. Categorization of editals

-4. Event details view
+4. edital details view

-5. Navigation of events Calendar
+5. Navigation of editals Calendar

 ## How to use